kxhitijkumar/loanly/README.md

 ## ✅ Solution

-**loan_ly** is a decentralized platform designed to directly connect borrowers and lenders, enabling:
+**Loan.ly** is a decentralized platform designed to directly connect borrowers and lenders, enabling:
 - Instant microloans with fair terms
 - Social trust-based creditworthiness
 - Transparent and fast application processes